-Figure 2-3: Periods of time related to capacity auctions

 Capacity auction participants may choose to submit capacity auction offers into either one or both of the obligation periods.
 The auction for both obligation periods requires separate capacity auction offers for each of the obligation periods.
-The two obligation periods will be evaluated individually using the submitted capacity auction offers compared to pre-determined demand curves, and will therefore have their own capacity auction clearing prices and quantities.
-Participants will receive a set of separate capacity obligations for each period, where applicable, if they successfully clear the auction.
+The two obligation periods will be evaluated individually using the submitted capacity auction offers compared to pre-determined seasonal demand curves, and will therefore have their own capacity auction clearing prices and quantities.
+Participants will receive a separate capacity obligation for each obligation period, where applicable, if they successfully clear the auction.
 Capacity auction participants who secure a position in a capacity auction are required to complete their authorization and registration requirements, as applicable, during the forward period, as explained in Section 5 of this manual.

 Availability Window